 Being one of the most important international cultural events organized in Romania, the “George Enescu” International Festival attracts around 20.000 foreign tourists to Bucharest and has a media coverage which varies from renowned television channels – CNN, Euronews-, to BBC and remarkable foreign daily publications and specialty publications (The Guardian, Gramophone), to the top of national mass-media.
 Considered as a true cultural country brand, the Festival carries on the values which George Enescu believed in: creativity, generosity and commitment.

-The Festival is always connected to new technologies – live international broadcasts, modern and updated website, www.festivalenescu.ro, and has a social media coverage which includes a Facebook page with over 34.000 fans to this date, as well as a new Instagram account.
+The Festival is always connected to new technologies – live international broadcasts, modern and updated website, www.festivalenescu.ro, and has a social media coverage which includes a Facebook page with over 72.000 fans (May 2019), as well as accounts on Instagram and Twitter.